Sdhumale/Dynamic-News-Fetch/README.md

 This web application allows to fetch news for clients or lawfirms dynamically.
 It fetches only those news for selected keywords according to the date chosen.
 Steps:
-Run index.jsp file
+1. Run index.jsp file.
-Choose a client or lawfirm and select the keyword(if required) Choose a date from which you want to fetch the news.
+2. Choose a client or lawfirm and select the keyword(if required)
+3. Choose a date from which you want to fetch the news.
-Click on fetch results
+4. Click on fetch results button
+5. You will receive news related to your selection